DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs

 \subsection{Dual Policy Graph Neural Network Architectures}

+Device assignment requires reasoning over dataflow graphs whose behavior is shaped by dependencies, critical paths, and communication edges.
+Graph neural networks naturally provide the right inductive bias for this setting: they propagate information along dependency edges, capture local structure, and generalize across graphs of varying sizes.
+The dual-policy decomposition is motivated by heterogeneity, since decisions depend jointly on both the node being scheduled and the device on which it may run.
+This modular design reflects the semantics of the dynamic environment and allows the same architecture to adapt across different workloads and hardware configurations.

-We will describe the policy networks for computing $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$ in Algorithm \ref{doppler-select-place-alg}.
-The symbol $\theta$ is used here to emphasize that these functions have parameters that will be optimized as part of the training process. \textsc{Doppler} applies a Graph Neural Network (GNN) to encode node information in the dataflow graph.
-Our GNN is a message-passing neural network \cite{gilmer2017neural} that learns node representations for each node $v$ via $K$ successive iterations:
+We further describe the details of the policy networks for computing $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$ in Algorithm \ref{doppler-select-place-alg}.
+The symbol $\theta$ is used here to emphasize that these functions have parameters that will be optimized as part of the training process. \textsc{Doppler} applies a graph neural network (GNN) to encode node information in the dataflow graph.
+Our GNN is a message-passing neural network \citep{gilmer2017neural} that learns node representations for each node $v$ via $K$ successive iterations:

-where $\mathbf{h}_v^{[k]}$ are representations learned at the $k$-th layer, $\mathbf{h}_v^{[0]}=X_{\mathcal{V}}[v]$, $\psi$ and $\phi$ are functions, $N(v)$ are the neighbors of $v$, and $\bigoplus$ is a permutation-invariant operator.
-We will use $\mathsf{GNN}(\mathcal{G},X_{\mathcal{G}})=[\mathbf{h}_1^{[K]}; \mathbf{h}_2^{[K]}; \ldots \mathbf{h}_{n}^{[K]}]$ to refer to the representations of all nodes in $\mathcal{G}$.
+where $\mathbf{h}_v^{[k]}$ are representations learned at the $k$-th layer, $\mathbf{h}_v^{[0]} = X_{\mathcal{V}}[v]$, $\psi$ and $\phi$ are functions, $N(v)$ are the neighbors of $v$, and $\bigoplus$ is a permutation-invariant operator.
+We will use $\mathsf{GNN}(\mathcal{G},X_{\mathcal{G}}) = [\mathbf{h}_1^{[K]}; \mathbf{h}_2^{[K]}; \ldots; \mathbf{h}_{n}^{[K]}]$ to refer to the representations of all nodes in $\mathcal{G}$.